pietronromano/github-actions-issues/my-readme.md

 # Save the app.
 In your newly created app, click on Generate a private key.
 The private key will be automatically downloaded.
 - Paste ALL the private key, including the --BEGIN and --END...

+# IMPORTANT: Install the app!
+- In the​ app in GitHub, select Install App and click Install.
+Pick your organization or account, click install, leave All repositories selected, and click Install.

+# Go back to the environment in your repository.
+Add a new secret PRIVATE_KEY and add the content of the key file you downloaded earlier.
+Also, add an APP_ID variable with the ID of your app (see Figure 5.8).